Cyfrin/security-and-auditing-full-course-s23/improvement_points.md

+# Improvement notes

+Some improvement notes on how to teach security and auditing in future curriculums.

+## Audit / Bug Walkthroughs
 1. Potentially try a new setup for doing audit walkthroughs.
    1. Option A: Intro Bugs -> find in walkthrough
       1. First, go through a list of bugs